gbeced/pyalgotrade/doc/sample_bbands.rst

 .. image:: ../samples/bbands.png

-you can get better returns by tunning the Bollinger Bands period as well as the entry and exit points.
+You can get better returns by tunning the Bollinger Bands period as well as the entry and exit points.